Frequently Asked Questions

 What are the legal obligations of RTM directors?

-The legal obligations of Directors have been established through statutes, regulations, and case law that is long established in English law:
+The legal obligations of company directors have been established through English law:

-Duty of Care and Skill: Common law duty requires Directors to act with ‘the care an ordinary man would take in the same circumstances on his own behalf and with the skill expected from someone with their ‘particular knowledge and experience’.
+Duty of Care and Skill: Common law duty requires directors to act with ‘the care an ordinary [person] would take in the same circumstances on his own behalf and with the skill expected from someone with their ‘particular knowledge and experience’.

 Fiduciary Duty: Directors must act honestly, in good faith and in the company's best interest.
 They must ensure that they do not have any conflict of interest and make it known if they do.